How can you better track and manage pharmaceutical waste?

 After mapping user flows for our two key personas with the team, we had a wireframe co-design session to plan out layout and functionality.

 Working with the Veolia marketing team, we were able to style the application to match the company’s updated digital branding and style guides.

-The MVP app easier communication between warehouse workers and database admins in the event of processing waste items not already in a client’s database listing, allowing staff to process waste and clear warehouse storage faster.
+The MVP app allowed for easier communication between warehouse workers and database admins in the event of processing waste items not already in a client’s database listing.
+It also allowed staff to process waste and clear warehouse storage faster.
 Procurement staff are able to better track the status of waste and perform proper charge-backs and crediting.
 Warehouse staff can better track waste volume and dates for processing.

 Since the launch of the SortSafe application, it has won an internal “Enhance Digital Workplace” award and recognition from Veolia global.
 The success of this app has encouraged Veolia North America to continue to back and advocate for its internal innovation initiative.